pratiksharan/Weatherly/README.md

 **Weatherly** is a responsive weather app that shows the current weather, 12-hour hourly forecast, and 16-day daily forecast based on your location or any searched city.

 Built using:
+- ⚙️ HTML, CSS, and JavaScript
 - 🌐 [Open-Meteo API](https://open-meteo.com/) for weather data
 - 🗺️ [Nominatim (OpenStreetMap)](https://nominatim.org/) for reverse geocoding
-- ⚙️ HTML, CSS, and JavaScript (no frameworks)

 ## ✨ Features